francopasut/academic/content/en/post/firefox-markdown/index.md

 ## Abstract

-Use Mozilla Firefox as a Markdown documents viewer written under Linux Ubuntu, Fedora and Arch, with mention of MS Windows and macOS.
+Use Mozilla Firefox as a Markdown documents viewer written on Linux Ubuntu, Fedora and Arch, with mention of MS Windows and macOS.

 ## Mozilla Firefox and the Markdown layout